PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   differential Transpose removal so the Dequantize remains the sole producer.
   Graphs missing either required operator type still receive historical tensor pruning without paying for an index.
+- The Transpose-DQ-Mean-Q bridge commits only after the mapped axes, reduced metadata, bridge permutation, and both unique tensor names are valid.
+The new preserving Transpose is inserted immediately before the current Quantize, then the old pre-Transpose is resolved by object identity and removed from the same index.
+This preserves valid ordering while making invalid- permutation rejection a complete no-op instead of retaining the former partial DQ/Mean metadata mutation.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no